Self Certification Scheme of Export Inspection

-Self Certified Certificate of Origin (CoO) will be issued only for the products that are manufactured under the Industrial Entrepreneurial Memorandum (IEM), Industrial License (IL) and Letter of Intent (LOI) issued to manufacturers.
+Self-Certified Certificate of Origin (CoO) will be issued only for the products that are manufactured under the Industrial Entrepreneurial Memorandum (IEM), Industrial License (IL), and Letter of Intent (LOI) issued to manufacturers.

-Self-Certification Scheme benefit is granted to the eligible exporter for one year.
+Self-Certification Scheme benefit is granted to the eligible Exporter for one year.
 The recognition under this scheme shall be co-terminus with the validity of the Status Certificate.
-The exporter will be eligible for an extension of the self-certification scheme once the Status Certificate is renewed
+The Exporter will be eligible for an extension of the self-certification scheme once the Status Certificate is renewed.

-The application procedure for recognition and registration as an Approved Exporter for availing the benefit of Self Certification Scheme is explained in detail below:
+The application procedure for recognition and registration as an Approved Exporter for availing the benefit of the Self Certification Scheme is explained in detail below:

 Nomination of Person